Start the conversation

 About the Author

-Matthew Warder is a globally recognized energy, metals, and mining expert.
+Matthew Warder is an internationally recognized energy, metals, and mining expert.
 He has a decade of experience covering the coal, iron ore, and steel industries.
 Matt frequently presents at natural resources conferences around the world.
-Investors seek out his independent, future-looking analysis, which is a critical "one-stop shop" for those looking at opportunities in the natural resources industry.
+Investors seek out his independent, future-looking analysis, which is a critical "one-stop shop" for those looking at in the natural resources industry.

-Matt has spent more than a decade putting together the high-cost research reports that Wall Street banks, hedge funds, and deep-pocketed individual investors use to make billion-dollar investing decisions.
-Now you have access to that same thinking - at no cost.
+In other words, Matt has spent more than a decade putting together the high-cost research reports that Wall Street banks, hedge funds, and deep-pocketed individual investors use to make billion-dollar investing decisions.
+Now you have access to that same thinking - at a mere fraction of the cost.
+Not many folks get that sort of opportunity.